skamansam/intersection-observer-showcase/README.md

 ## Docker Support

-You can also run this project using Docker:
+You can run this project using Docker in two ways:

+### Using Docker directly:

 ```bash
 # Build the Docker image